Dr. Boggess (Medical Director)

 Dr. Tony Boggess is a Physical Medicine and Rehabilitation (PM&R) physician, speaker, and writer who specializes in Nutritional and... read more

 Concerns have been raised by the American Medical Association (AMA) about the growing number of physicians offering “fee-for-service” treatments and alternate approaches or products to pharmaceuticals in their medical offices.
-This letter is meant as a thoughtful rebuttal of the association’s opinions of complementary and alternative approaches and a clear outline of every patient’s rights and the physician’s responsibilities regarding these concerns.
+This consent is meant to be a thoughtful and open discussion regarding these regulatory agencies concerns about complementary and alternative approaches and a clear outline of every patient’s rights and the physician’s responsibilities regarding these concerns.

-Increasingly patients recognize the frustrations associated with illness-based medicine and seek preventative, holistic, and natural alternatives for their health care needs.
+Increasingly patients recognize the frustrations associated with illness-based medicine and are seeking preventative, holistic, and natural alternatives for their health care needs.
 And while conventional medicine has an excellent track record for addressing obvious disease and injury, it lacks effective tools to address pre-disease imbalances and vague symptomatology that clearly impacts quality of life for many patients.
 Likewise, multiple disease states have now been proven to respond to non-conventional interventions.
-Patients are increasingly voicing interest in these approaches, and functional medicine physicians, such as myself, find it rewarding to work with patients at this level.
+Patients are increasingly voicing interest in these approaches, and functional medicine clinics such as Natural Balance Wellness Medical Center find it rewarding to work with patients like you.

 Nevertheless, what the AMA remains concerned about is the potential for abuses.
 This holds true for conventional and non-conventional medicine alike.
 The responsibility to make ethical decisions remains high for all medical practitioners and consumers and patients should be fully informed of their rights as described below.